-Bronchial premalignant lesions (PMLs) develop in the airway from cellular and molecular changes, and they are in allowing me to complete and publish the project I was working on at the time.
+Bronchial premalignant lesions (PMLs) develop in the airway from cellular and molecular changes, and they are

+ICRF funding was instrumental in allowing me to complete and publish the project I was working on at the time.
 The project has fostered crossinstitutional collaborations and a clinical trial.
 It provided support at a critical juncture so I can continue doing research.
 Now it serves as a springboard for me to compete for Federal funding with the results and publications I generated."